ceph/ceph/doc/rados/operations/monitoring-osd-pg.rst

 -----

-While Ceph uses heartbeats to ensure that hosts and daemons are running, the ``ceph-osd`` daemons may also get into a ``stuck`` state where they aren't reporting statistics in a timely manner (e.g., a temporary network fault).
-By default, OSD daemons report their placement group, up thru, boot and failure statistics every half second (i.e., ``0.5``),  which is more frequent than the heartbeat thresholds.
+While Ceph uses heartbeats to ensure that hosts and daemons are running, the ``ceph-osd`` daemons may also get into a ``stuck`` state where they are not reporting statistics in a timely manner (e.g., a temporary network fault).
+By default, OSD daemons report their placement group, up through, boot and failure statistics every half second (i.e., ``0.5``),  which is more frequent than the heartbeat thresholds.
 If the **Primary OSD** of a placement group's acting set fails to report to the monitor or if other OSDs have reported the primary OSD